souenzzo/graal/docs/reference-manual/native-image/Properties.md

     Value of instance property: INSTANCE_VALUE
     ```

-    This confirms that the static initializer was run at **build time**, not at runtime.
+    This confirms that the static initializer was run at **build time**, not at run time.

-## Access Environment Variables at Runtime
+## Accessing Environment Variables at Runtime

 NaA native executable can also access environment variables at runtime.
 Consider the following example.